Optimal estimation of matter-field coupling strength in the dipole approximation: Minimum mean--square error estimator

 In the inconclusive cases when the experimentalist sets the interaction times either to $\pi/(2g_0)$ or $\pi/g_0$ the inequality in Eq.~\eqref{explbound} yields

 which also means that when we bolster our prior knowledge then the lower bound of the accuracy is the smallest.
 Now, for the interesting case of $\tau_c=\pi/(4g_0)$, we find

-It is worth noting that the in inconclusive situation $\gamma \tau_f \gg 1$, when the estimate of the coupling strength is $g_0$, the lower bound of the mean--squared error increases.
-This fact is in contrast with the inconclusive scenarios where $\tau_c=\pi/(2g_0)$ and $\tau_c=\pi/g_0$, where the left-hand side of the quantum Cram\'er--Rao inequality is zero, the minimum allowed value.
+It is worth noting that the in inconclusive situation $\gamma \tau_f \gg 1$, when the estimate of the coupling strength is $g_0$, the lower bound of the mean--squared error decreases also towards zero.
+This fact is in agreement with the inconclusive scenarios where $\tau_c=\pi/(2g_0)$ and $\tau_c=\pi/g_0$, where the left-hand side of the quantum Cram\'er--Rao inequality is zero, the minimum allowed value.
 It seems in the context of our system that the extremal behaviors of lower bounds on the accuracy are related only to inconclusive estimation scenarios.